jeremy-r-mayer/subcurmudgeon.github.io/README.md

 # Hi.
-Some of these things I expect to forget.
+Some of these things I expect I'll forget.

 ---